LAN-Z-L/Public-Transport-Flow-ML-Framework/README.md

-## A MACHINE LEARNING FRAMEWORK FOR PUBLIC TRANSPORTATION INFRASTRUCTURE SYSTEM FLOW ESTIMATION, CHARACTERIZATION, AND PREDICTION
+## 🚇 A MACHINE LEARNING FRAMEWORK FOR PUBLIC TRANSPORTATION INFRASTRUCTURE SYSTEM FLOW ESTIMATION, CHARACTERIZATION, AND PREDICTION

-This repository presents an AI-driven machine learning framework for estimating, characterizing, and predicting public transportation system flows.
-Developed using real-world data from New York City and San Francisco subway systems, this framework aims to support resilient and adaptive public transit operations during both normal and disrupted conditions (e.g., pandemics).
+This repository presents an AI-driven framework leveraging advanced machine learning techniques for estimating, characterizing, and predicting flows within public transportation infrastructure systems.
+Developed and validated using real-world subway system data from New York City and San Francisco, the framework aims to support resilient and adaptive public transit operations, especially during disruptive conditions such as the COVID-19 pandemic.

-## 🔍 Overview
+## 📌 Framework Overview
-The framework includes three core components:
+The framework comprises three core components:

-1. **OD Flow Estimation**
+1. **Public Transportation OD Flow Estimation**: An unsupervised temporal-spatial method to accurately estimate origin-destination (OD) flows and analyze mobility patterns under varying conditions.
    *Unsupervised origin-destination flow estimation for analyzing COVID-19 impact on public transport mobility*
    - A new methodology for analyzing COVID-19 impact on public transport mobility.
    - It includes a proposed unsupervised ML method to estimate public transport system OD flows from boarding-alighting data.